touhi13/event-reminder-api/README.md

 4. Register a new account or log in with existing credentials.

-5. Create, update, delete, and view event reminders as needed.
+5. Create, update, delete, view and import event reminders as needed.
 Reminder emails will be sent to specified recipients based on the event details.

 ## Additional Configuration